 I grew up in a small town south of St. Louis served by the Missouri-Illinois Railroad (M-I), a subsidiary of the Missouri Pacific.
-Because of a lifelong affinity for this short line, I began modeling the M-I in 2015 and constructed a layout based on the area around Festus and Crystal City, Missouri.
-This initial layout was 90% complete by 2018 when we moved from south Kansas City to Parkville, a small town northwest of downtown KC across the Missouri River.
-The layout was dismantled and items such as switches and structures were salvaged for re-use on a new layout.
+Because of a lifelong affinity for this short line, I began modeling the M-I in 2015 and constructed a Proto48 (O scale 1:48) train layout based on the area around Festus and Crystal City, Missouri.
+The layout was about 90% completed by 2018 when we decided to move to our forever home.
+Most of the layout was discarded, but certain items such as switches and structures were salvaged for re-use.

-My goal in modeling is to create a railroad in miniature where friends and guests can operate the model trains and bring it to life, hence the reference to a large, multi-year, horizontal, kinetic performance art installation…
+My modeling goal is to create a railroad community in miniature where friends and guests operate the trains and bring the various scenes to life.
+Hence, the reference to creating a large, multi-year, horizontal, kinetic performance art installation…

 This website aims to familiarize operators and visitors with the history of the prototype M-I and provide background on the rules used to bring the layout to life.
-Although the track plan features a loop, it will be operated as a switching layout in a point-to-point fashion.
+Although the track plan allows for continuous running (for an open house), operating sessions are facilitated in a point-to-point manner.

-At the right are preferred vendors, suppliers and blogs for those interested in learning more about Proto:48 modeling or perhaps dipping a toe into the P:48 waters.
-Explore the menu above to learn about the layout and the M-I. At the current pace of construction, I hope to complete the track work by Spring 2022 allowing for an inaugural operating session.
+At the right are preferred vendors, suppliers and blogs for those interested in learning more about Proto48 modeling.
+Explore the top menu to learn more about the layout and the Missouri-Illinois Railroad.